BryanSchuetz/dai/who-we-are/diversity-equity-engagement-inclusion.md

 ---

-We're commited to living by [our values](/who-we-are/mission-and-values).
-We will foster diversity, equity, and inclusion inside DAI, in our work around the world, and within the international development sector.
-You'll notice that we add extra "E" to the familiar DEI acronym, which stands for engagement—underscoring how important it is for us to have every member of staff energetically involved as part of our shared corporate purpose.
+In line with [our values](/who-we-are/mission-and-values), DAI is committed to fostering diversity, equity, engagement, and inclusion inside DAI, in our work around the world, and within the international development sector.
+You’ll notice that we add an extra “E” to the familiar DEI acronym, which stands for engagement—underscoring how important it is for us to have every member of staff energetically involved as part of our shared corporate purpose.

 <div class="deei-mosaic">